aiti-flinders/reportabs/README.md

 <!-- badges: end -->

 The `reportabs` package is designed to make reporting on ABS data easier.
-It is designed to work with (most of\!) the data included in the `aitidata` package, which is installed when `reportabs` is installed.
-`reportabs` contains functions to help with both visual and textual reporting of data.
+It is designed to work with (most of!) the data included in the `aitidata` package. `reportabs` contains functions to help with both visual and textual reporting of data.

 ## Installation